-We keep track of when our discoveries are reported in the press and when members of the Institute report on the discoveries of others.
-We think it’s important to publicise our best work, because researchers are able to build upon it only to the extent that they know about it.
+We track reports on our discoveries in the press and other major outlets, as well as when our members report on the discoveries of others.
+We think it’s important to publicise our best work, because researchers are able to build upon it only to the extent that they know it.

 • Nature